dlang/DIPs/README.md

     The discussion thread is the first step.
 It is an opportunity for the community to provide any last minute feedback on the DIP.
 The feedback period will last for approximately 15 days.
 Participants should avoid debate on the merits of the DIP at in this thread, though it is acceptable to make their express their opinions known for the benefit of the language authors.
 The primary focus should be on finding flaws that were overlooked in the previous stages.

     The DIP author is not required to address any feedback at this stage, nor is the author required to incorporate any feedback into the DIP at the end of the period.
-However, the DIP manager may decide to halt the Formal Review if any of the feedback is deemed critical enough (e.g. a serious issue is raised in how a proposed feature interacts with existing features) and take the appropriate actoin (such as asking the author to update the DIP or, in extreme cases, reverting to a new Preliminary Review round).
+However, the DIP manager may decide to halt the Formal Review if any of the feedback is deemed critical enough (e.g. a serious issue is raised in how a proposed feature interacts with existing features) and take the appropriate action (such as asking the author to update the DIP or, in extreme cases, reverting to a new Preliminary Review round).

-    At the end of the feedback period, the DIP will be closed to all furhter updates and the second step initiated.
+    At the end of the feedback period, the DIP will be closed to all further updates and the second step initiated.
 The DIP manager will submit the DIP to the language authors and await their decision.
 Once the decision is reached, the DIP will be marked `Accepted`, `Rejected`, or `Postponed`.
 The language authors may ask for the DIP to be revised or rewritten.
 In the latter case, the process will begin again from the Draft Review stage when the DIP author submits the rewritten version.
 The DIP manager will add a summary of the decision at the bottom of the document.

     When a DIP is `Accepted` by the language authors, the DIP manager will ask the DIP author to remove any aspects of the DIP that were rejected (e.g. if the DIP presents multiple options, only the accepted option will remain).
 This penultimate version of the DIP is intended represent the feature as it is to be implemented.
 The DIP manager will include a note about the rejected aspects in the summary at the bottom of the document.